 6. Encourages all concerned United Nations agencies and organizations, within their mandates, to provide all possible assistance and support to the Special Rapporteur for the effective fulfilment of his or her mandate, including in the context of country visits and through suggestions on ways and means of ensuring the protection of human rights defenders;

-7. Requests the Special Rapporteur to continue to report on an annual basis to the Human Rights Council and to the General Assembly at its eighty-first and eighty-third session, and strongly encourages that any financial efficiency savings made in relation to this change in reporting frequency be used to support the wider activities of the mandate, in particular country visits;
+7. Requests the Special Rapporteur to continue to report on an annual basis to the Human Rights Council and to the General Assembly at its eighty-first and eighty-third session, and strongly encourages that any financial efficiency savings made in relation to this change in reporting frequency be used to support the wider activities of the mandate;

 8. Decides to continue consideration of this issue in accordance with its annual programme of work.